-Before we get started, I’d like to establish the fact that keeping Afro hair is not a hairstyle that many women have chosen to wear their hair in, but it is a lifestyle which they chose to live in.“
+Before we get started, I’d like to establish the fact that keeping 4c natural hair is not a hairstyle that many women have chosen to wear their hair in, but it is a lifestyle which they had chosen to live in.“

 Also, I’ve read comments made by natural haired women who claim their hair is just a hairstyle and nothing else.
-It is false statements and misconceptions like these that have resulted in newly naturals to go back to relaxers, wear extensions exclusively or just keep their hair cropped.
+It is false statements and misconceptions like these that have caused many newly naturals to go back to relaxers, wear hair extensions exclusively or just keep their hair short for simplicity.

-What are the lifestyle changes you need to make when you transition to natural hair?
+Eight lifestyle changes to make when you transition to natural hair

 1. Though Afro-textured hair has existed ever since Black people have existed, an unfortunate reality is that many women with Afro hair are still facing discrimination in their community as a result of the way they’ve chosen to wear their hair.

-This discrimination is particularly ubiquitous in Africa, which is supposed to be the birthplace of Afro hair.
-Many still think of Afro hair as a “hairstyle” of the past which should have faded off with increased civilization and technological innovation.
+This discrimination is particularly ubiquitous in Africa, which is supposed to be the birthplace of natural hair.
+Many still think of natural hair as a “hairstyle” of the past which should have faded off with increased civilization and technological innovation.

 2. The discrimination many of us face is often in the form of unwelcome remarks and resistance from family members, peers, colleagues and other members of our society.